Dong-Yi-Xia/jest_testing/README.md

 toBeNull matches only null\
 toBeDefined is the opposite of toBeUndefined\
 toBeTruthy matches anything that an if statement treats as true\
-toBeFalsy matches anything that an if statement treats as false toBe is primary type toEqual is compare object reference
+toBeFalsy matches anything that an if statement treats as false \
+toBe is primary type\
+toEqual is compare object reference

+Async Data needs to have `assertions` and `return`

 ## Packages
-npm install -D jest
+npm install -D jest\
 npm install -D @types/jest